 Bonefish can also be caught using bait.
 Small shrimps, crabs, and strips of squid will take fish, but again, baits must be fishing on the bottom.
 If you wish to lure for them, use crab or shrimp style lures and slowly work them on the bottom.

-Bonefish make very long, fast runs, so whether you choose to use a fly rod or a spinning setup, make sure your’re using reel suited for saltwater, that it is fully loaded with line and that you use a fluorocarbon leader.
+Bonefish make very long, fast runs, so whether you choose to use a fly rod or a spinning setup, make sure you’re using a reel suited for saltwater, that it is fully loaded with line and that you use a fluorocarbon leader.

 As well as these popular fish to target, there is also a vast array of other common species that you could well encounter.

 Although grouper are generally deep-water fish, small fish can be found inshore.
 These are solitary fish, so you won’t find these in groups.
 You also won’t find these fish far from structure, do target them around reefs, broken ground, docks, and any visible structure.

 Grouper can be caught on lures, live bait, and dead bait.
 The best live bait for grouper is a small fish either float-fished or free-lined over rough ground.